How to create a cohesive canvas for your home with flooring options that flow throughout the house.

 The challenge we now face with open or ‘broken’ floor plans is to select flooring that works with the flow – we can’t simply have tiles in the kitchen, carpet in the living room and timber flooring in the dining room.
 Because we don’t have a structural separation of space, it’s quite tricky to select different flooring materials that will work seamlessly together.
 Our go-to suggestion here is to stick with one flooring option throughout the open living space, and the best options that work for living, dining and kitchen areas are tiles and timber-look options like loose lay vinyl planks, as these are waterproof and come in very luxurious options.

 Not only does this create a beautiful flow that won’t distract from your later interior design options, it also helps you bring the outdoors in.

 Loose Lay Vinyl Flooring

-You can find our store branches in and around Brisbane (Brendale, Capalaba, Springwood, Toowoomba), Adelaide (Lonsdale, Para Hills West, Richmond), Sunshine Coast (Bokarina), and Coffs Harbour.
+You can find our store branches around Brisbane (Brendale, Capalaba, Springwood, Toowoomba), Adelaide (Lonsdale, Para Hills West, Richmond), Sunshine Coast (Bokarina), and Coffs Harbour.